 Melittis melissiophyllum ‘Royal Velvet Distinction’

-Here’s something you don’t find every day.
-This unique species has white orchid-like flowers with a pink lip.
-‘Royal Velvet Distinction’ offers a deep pink lip edged in white which is more ornamental than the species.
-The foliage is light green and slightly fuzzy.
+Melittis melissiophyllum, bastard balm, is something you don’t find every day.
+This unique species has white orchid-like flowers with a pink lip in mid to late spring.
+‘Royal Velvet Distinction’ offers a deeper pink lip edged in white which is more ornamental than the species.
+The foliage is light green and slightly fuzzy with a light lemon fragrance when rubbed.
 This native of the old world is found from the southern UK through central Europe and as far east as Turkey.
 The genus name Melittis refers to bees, an insect that loves to visit the flowers of this intriguing plant.
+Tolerant of dry shade.
+Tolerant of fairly full sun with good moisture.
+Deer resistant.

 Common Name: Bastard Balm